4 min read

 Published on

-Want to make 2025 your best sales year yet?
-With Local Line’s powerful features, you can maximize your revenue, simplify operations, and keep customers coming back.
-From recovering lost sales to creating irresistible offers, these five storefront hacks are designed to help you sell smarter and grow faster.
+Want to make 2026 your best sales year yet?
+With Local Line’s powerful food and farm sales features, you can maximize your revenue, simplify operations, and keep customers coming back.
+From recovering lost sales to creating irresistible offers, these 6 storefront hacks are designed to help you sell smarter and grow faster.

 1. Recover lost sales with Abandoned Cart Emails